AndyDentFree/swiftgooey/ColorWelly/README.md

 - Setup even simpler demo with 2 rows of colorpicker plus a TextEdit row but with tabs to choose different gesture scenarios
     - trying a SimultaneousGesture in final scenario still broken on iPadOS 16 & 17
     - it further breaks the ability to tap in the TextField and see the keyboard, immediately dismissing focus
+- putting the `.onTapGesture` on each individual `GridRow` has the same bug as putting it on the overall `Grid` so that's not a solution
+- Using a ZStack to put a Color section with tapGesture behind is a lot more work but is **a robust fix for all OS**

 ### Demonstrating focus change
 Adding a TextField to one of the rows will display the inbuilt keyboard.
 Changing focus will dismiss the keyboard.